PAST EVENT

 Description

-Join us at the Bowtie Project for an evening around the fire as David Ulin and Lynell George read new works while the full moon rises over the LA River.
+Join us at The Bowtie Project for an evening around the fire as David Ulin and Lynell George read new works while the full moon rises over the LA River.

 David L. Ulin is the author or editor of ten books, including Sidewalking: Coming to Terms with Los Angeles, shortlisted for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay, and the Library of America’s Writing Los Angeles: A Literary Anthology, which won a California Book Award.
 He teaches at the University of Southern California, and is the recipient of a Guggenheim Foundation Fellowship; a Tom and Mary Gallagher Fellowship from Black Mountain Institute at the University of Nevada, Las Vegas; and a Lannan Foundation Residency Fellowship.
 A second edition of his book The Lost Art of Reading will be published in September, with a new introduction and afterword.